Black Australorp Chickens (Hens)

 About Australorps:

-If you cant wait for your chooks to start laying its probably best to stick with the Isa Browns.
+If you can't wait for your chooks to start laying, it's probably best to stick with the Isa Browns.

-Vaccination: Yes our Black Australorp Hens are fully vaccinated.
+Vaccination: Yes, our Black Australorp Hens are fully vaccinated.

 Australorp Chickens